Car Valeting Equipment – a Quick Guide

 Vehicle valeting – exterior cleaning

 There are a variety of cleaning machines available for car or vehicle valeting, whether for personal use or a part of a commercial enterprise.

-Steam cleaners for cars: Particularly versatile pieces of equipment, car steam cleaners can be used to clean the vehicle’s engine.
-Often forgotten, the engine can benefit from a clean and you’ll be amazed at how new your car will look once you’ve steam cleaned.
+Steam cleaners for vehicles: Particularly versatile pieces of equipment, steam cleaners can be used to clean various parts of a vehicle.
+Often forgotten, the engine can benefit from a steam clean and a steam cleaner can also be used to clean the bodywork with minimum water usage, avoiding water pollution, particularly where a vehicle is cleaned near to a water course.
+You’ll be amazed at how new your car or van will look once you’ve steam cleaned.

 See a selection of static pressure washers here.